kylegullo48/Starting-Out/README.md

 - Variable scope

 The second repository file is named IDLEuploadtest.
-Uploading a file direct from the IDLE program retains some of the color coding.
-This makes reading the Python code easier.
+Uploading a file direct from the IDLE program retains some of the color coding and the .py file extension.
+This makes reading and changing the Python code much easier.